MXM1796/Computerphysik-22/README.md

 # Computerphysik-22

 # To do
-- Graphik erstellen
+- Fehler Rechnung?
-- Analytisch die fraktale Dimension beweisen
-- Fraktale Dimension für die Epsilonwerte bestimmen
-- Code dokumentieren
+- Pdf ergänzen.